 This program is relevant for careers in psychology, media and journalism, government, criminal justice, law enforcement, social services, education, law, and the arts.
 Credit will be awarded in psychology, journalism, and poetry.

-psychology, media, journalism, government, criminal justice, law enforcement, social services, education, and law
+This offering will prepare you for careers and advanced study in: psychology, media, journalism, government, criminal justice, law enforcement, social services, education, and law

 Intensive weekends: Saturdays and Sundays, 9a-5p: Winter Jan 13/14, 27/28, Feb 10/11, 24/25, Mar 10/11.
 Spring Apr 7/8, 21/22, May 5/6, 19/20, Jun 2/3.